top of page

 EDGE BOSTON: "With the help of set designers Roger Hanna and Price Johnston, Donogoo-Tonka becomes just as real as any, a thing of beauty for the time-crunched fast money denizens of the play.
 The city life of Paris and the severe wilderness of Donogoo-Tonka come alive with 23 astoundingly animated itemized projects that create the scenes; from the lofty Parisian depositories to Donogoo-Tonka’s Day-Glo Lisa Frank-inspired Amazon rainforest (grab your coloring books, folks).
 A hard task this must have been, considering the 1930 play still honors the mock film scenario written a decade before, with locations not recurring scene to scene."

-Watch a three-minute version of Donogoo
+Watch a three-minute

-Listen to Set & Projections Designer
+Listen to Set & Projections Designer Roger Hanna

 EPOCH TIMES: "Director Gus Kaikkonen’s crisp, tableau concept is perfect for this material.
 He is materially aided by the remarkable back projections, which occasionally suggest a moving train, by set designer Roger Hanna and Price Johnston, the latter also doing lighting.
 Hanna’s swiftly moving platforms insure rapid scene changes, a necessary boon for this type of production.
 Sam Fleming’s period costumes are right on the mark.”